scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ![Overview](images/overview.png)

 Note that both services access a small coordinator database used for the Consensus Commit protocol.
-The database is service-independent and exists for managing transaction metadata for Consensus Commit in a highly available manner, so we don't think it is violating the database-per-service pattern.
+The coordinator database is service-independent and exists for managing transaction metadata for Consensus Commit in a highly available manner.
+We believe the architecture does not spoil the benefits of the database-per-service pattern.
 *NOTE: We also plan to create a microservice container for the coordinator database to truly achieve the database-per-service pattern.*

 In this sample application, for ease of setup and explanation, we co-locate the coordinator database in the same Cassandra instance of the Order Service, but of course, the coordinator database can be managed as a separate database.